 The 23rd ISHRS annual meeting just started today in Chicago, Illinois.
-Unlike in years past, I did not have time to write a post about this important meeting prior to it commencing.
+Unlike in years past, I did not have time to write a post about this important event prior to it commencing.
 In any case, I will update this page with more details over the next several days as the conference proceeds.
-Here is the schedule of the meeting from September 10-13.
+The meeting runs from September 10-13.

 — By far the biggest and most exciting news thus far on the first day is Kerastem’s update.
-I discussed this company in detail in a post from last year.
+I discussed Kerastem in detail last year.
 In the new update, their small trial on 9 patients in the UK resulted in around a 20 percent hair growth from just 1 injection in all patients.
 It does seem, however, that the treatment will not help those that are totally bald.
 These results clearly support growing research from recent years that suggests a very strong link between fat cells and hair cells.

 Some key quotes from Dr. David Perez-Meza:

 “The authors reported a 100% patient response rate to the Kerastem Therapy at 6-months.

 We are very pleased with these initial clinical outcomes, as they represent results that are on par or better than those of traditional medical approaches to hair loss.”